Food Industry Software Development

 Build

 Development runs in two-week sprints with working software shown at each checkpoint.
 POS, ordering, kitchen display, inventory, and dispatch modules are built in parallel where dependencies allow.
-Third-party integrations -- payment processors, mapping APIs for driver tracking, and printer or KDS hardware -- are built and tested against live environments during this phase.
+Third-party integrations, such as payment processors, mapping APIs for driver tracking, and printer or KDS hardware, are built and tested against live environments during this phase.

 4. 04